Houma Indians: Evangeline League: 1947 to 1952

-The Houma Indians and manager George Washburn won their second consecutive pennant in 1949.
-After capturing the Evangeline League pennant with a 81–58 record, the Indians were defeated by the Alexandria Aces 4 games to 1 in the first round of the playoffs.
+Houma, under manager George Washburn, won their second consecutive pennant in 1949.
+After capturing the Evangeline League pennant with an 81–58 record, the Indians were defeated by the Alexandria Aces 4 games to 1 in the first round of the playoffs.
 Continuing play at American Legion Park, 1949 season attendance was 73,853, an average of 1,063.

-The Houma Indians finished with a 53–84 in record 1950, and had the first of three consecutive 7th place finishes.
+Houma finished with a 53–84 in record 1950 and had the first of three consecutive seventh-place finishes.
 The Evangeline League was upgraded to a Class C level league as Houma finished 32.0 games behind the champion Lafayette Bulls, again playing under returning manager George Washburn.
 Total season attendance was 43,283, an average of 632.

-The Houma Indians of the Evangeline League ended the 1951 season with a record of 60–78, again placing 7th in the regular season standings.
-Sid Gautreaux served as manager, as Houma finished 16,0 games behind the Thibodaux Giants.
+Houma ended the 1951 season in the Evangeline League with a record of 60–78, again placing seventh in the regular season standings.
+Sid Gautreaux served as manager, as Houma finished 16 games behind the Thibodaux Giants.
 Attendance at American Legion Park declined to 32,716, an average of 474.

-In their final season, the 1952 Houma Indians finished with a 59–79 record, placing 7th in the eight–team Evangeline League for the third consecutive season.
+In their final season, the 1952 Houma Indians finished with a 59–79 record, placing seventh in the eight–team Evangeline League for the third consecutive season.
 Playing under Managers Woodrow Head and Bobby Gales, Houma was 21.5 games behind the Crowley Millers.
 Season attendance was 25,821, an average of 377.
 Both the Houma Indians and Abbeville Athletics franchises were folded after the 1952 season, leaving the Evangeline league with a 6–team field for 1953.
 The Evangeline League eventually folded following the 1957 season and had never become an integrated league, despite the efforts of major league affiliates to assign players to teams in the league.

 Houma was without a minor league team until 2003.
-The Houma Hawks played as members of the Independent Southeastern League in 2003.
+The Houma Hawks played as members of the independent Southeastern League in 2003.